oldev1973/capitulo2-desafio-01-introducao-ao-SOLID-/README.md

 ## About

-Creating a user registration and listing api using SOLID principles.
+Creating a user registration and listing API using SOLID principles.

 ---